nafg/reactive/reactive-web-demo/src/main/resources/site/web/JsEventStream.md

 The way it works is simple.
 You write a trait that extends `JsStub`, named after the Javscript object it represents, and define abstract methods in it that correspond to the methods of that object.
-The methods' arguments should `JsExp`s, and they may return a `JsExp`, or another `JsStub` interface.
+The methods’ arguments should `JsExp`s, and they may return a `JsExp`, or another `JsStub` interface.
 You then obtain an instance by calling `jsProxy[theTrait]()`.

 <pre class="brush:scala">